 An appendectomy is surgery to take out the appendix.
 This organ is a small sac that is shaped like a finger.
-It's attached to the large intestine.
+It's attached to your large intestine.

 Appendicitis happens when the appendix becomes infected and inflamed.
 An appendectomy is the main treatment for it.
 If surgery is delayed, the inflamed appendix may burst.
 A burst appendix can cause serious health problems.

-If the appendix has burst, your child may need an emergency surgery to remove the burst appendix.
+If your appendix has burst, you may need an emergency surgery to remove the burst appendix.

-Before surgery, your child will get medicine to make them sleep.
+Before surgery, you will get medicine to make you sleep.

 In some cases, the surgery is done through a single larger cut in the belly.
 This is called open surgery.

-Watch closely for changes in your child's health, and be sure to contact the doctor if your child has any problems.
+Watch closely for any changes in your health, and be sure to contact your doctor if you have any problems.